-If you own a law firm, at some point you will consider the question, “Should I join review solicitors website?”
-As a former solicitor, now non-practising, and full time law firm marketing consultant, my answer may surprise you.
+If you own a law firm, at some point you will consider the question, “Should my law firm join review solicitors?”
+As a former solicitor, now non-practising, and full time law firm growth consultant, my answer may surprise you.

 I am Nick Jervis, a former solicitor and since 2003, full time law firm marketing consultant to the owners of legal services businesses.